 - IRB approval of the protocol and all amendments prior to implementation

-- Appropriate program officer and Office of Clinical and Regulatory Affairs approval of the protocol and all amendments (All amendments with substantive changes must be approved prior to implementation.)
+- Appropriate program director and Office of Clinical and Regulatory Affairs approval of the protocol and all amendments (All amendments with substantive changes must be approved prior to implementation.)

 - Any additional IRB and sponsor-required documentation (must be complete, current, and maintained on site)

 - Compliance with NCCAM-approved DSMP to be verified: